slsa-framework/slsa/README.md

 industry consensus.
 The standards set by SLSA are guiding principles for both software producers and consumers: producers can follow the guidelines to make their software more secure, and consumers can make decisions based on a software package's security posture.
-SLSA's four levels [TODO link] are designed to be incremental and actionable, and to protect against specific integrity attacks [TODO add link to future section on attacks].
+SLSA's four levels [four levels](https://github.com/olivekl/slsa/tree/wording-updates#slsa-levels) are designed to be incremental and actionable, and to protect against specific integrity attacks [TODO add link to future section on attacks].
 SLSA 4 represents the ideal end state, and the lower levels represent milestones with corresponding integrity